cimulink/cimulink-website-inventory-finance-tracking/README.md

-# Tech Copilot - Strategic Software Development & Automation Solutions
+# Cimulink - Strategic Software Development & Automation Solutions

-Tech Copilot is your dedicated technology partner.
+Cimulink is your dedicated technology partner.
 We audit your operations, define a strategic tech roadmap, and execute with precision to help you scale, optimize, and innovate.
 We translate your business goals into technical reality.

 ## Services